pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/oidc/gcp.md

 aliases: ["/docs/guides/oidc/gcp"]
 ---

 This document outlines the steps required to configure Pulumi Deployments to use OpenID Connect to authenticate with GCP.
 OIDC in GCP uses [workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation) to allow access to resources.
-Access to the resources is authorized using attribute conditions that validate the contents of the OIDC token issued by the Pulumi Service.
+Access to the resources is authorized using attribute conditions that validate the contents of the OIDC token issued by the Pulumi Cloud.

 ## Prerequisites